NHL, NHLPA abandon hope of a World Cup in September 2020

-The NHL and NHL Players’ Association have given up on the possibility of staging the next World Cup of Hockey in September 2020.
+The NHL and NHL Players’ Association have given up on the possibility of staging the next World Cup of Hockey in September 2020 but will continue collective bargaining talks.

-The league and PA announced that conclusion in separate statements Wednesday.
-The sides met earlier in the day in Toronto to discuss the World Cup as part of collective bargaining talks after meeting last week in Las Vegas.
+The league and PA announced the conclusion in separate statements Wednesday that there’s not enough time to put together a World Cup in roughly 20 months.
+The sides met earlier in the day in Toronto to discuss the World Cup as part of collective bargaining talks after holding an informal meeting in Las Vegas on Jan.
+10 that lasted more than two hours.

 Follow AP Hockey Writer Stephen Whyno on Twitter at https://twitter.com/SWhyno